 - Living near power lines

-While there isn't yet any strong evidence linking these other factors to brain tumors, research on these possible links remains ongoing.
+At this time, there is not strong evidence linking these factors to brain tumors.
+But, research on these possible links is ongoing.